kiminh/qlib/docs/component/strategy.rst

 ------------------
 `TopkAmountStrategy` is a subclass of `BaseStrategy` and implement the interface `generate_order_list` whose process is as follows.

-- Adopt the the ``Topk`` algorithm to calculate the target amount of each stock
+- Adopt the the ``Topk-Margin`` algorithm to calculate the target amount of each stock
 - Generate the order list from the target amount